kdoore/1335GitBook/drawing-application-logic.md

 Create 3 simple patterns that can be drawn at the mouse position, the active pattern can be changed by selecting one of 3 buttons

-Use Functions to organize Logic
+Use Functions to organize main-tab Logic
-Use Classes to simplify project logic.
+Use Classes to structure project logic.

+### Project Logic
 Classes:  Button, MenuArray

 Global Objects: